cx-language/cx/variables.md

 This declares a mutable variable.

-If we want, we can also specify the type of the variable explicitly:
+We can also specify the type of the variable explicitly:

 ```
-int foo = 42;
+const foo: int8 = 42;
 ```

 ## Assignment